Black hole Near Horizons through the Looking Glass: Lifshitz Black holes

 The longitudinal space is a Rindler space of $(1+1)$ dimensions, whereas the leading-order transverse space is a two-dimensional sphere ($S^2$).
-Similarly, we can also map the inverse Lifshitz black hole metric with the inverse String Carroll metric as follows
+Similarly, we can also map the inverse Lifshitz black hole metric with the inverse SC metric as follows

 where the constants $\Gamma(z;\ell)$ and $\Lambda(z;\ell)$ are defined as follows